JoeKarlsson/iot-kitty-litter-box/CONTRIBUTING.md

 ## Triagers

 There is a [defined process](docs/developers/TRIAGING.md) to manage issues, because this helps to speed up releases and minimizes user pain.
-Triaging is a great way to contribute to bechel.io without having to write code.
+Triaging is a great way to contribute to IoT Kitty Litter Box without having to write code.
 If you are interested, please [leave a comment here](https://github.com/hoodiehq/discussion/issues/50) asking to join the triaging team.

 ## Maintainers